dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 ### The Game-Changer: Soundscape Context

-Beyond simple species identification, BirdNET-Go includes a powerful feature called **Sound Level Monitoring**.
+Beyond simple species identification, BirdNET-Go includes a powerful feature called [**Sound Level Monitoring**](https://github.com/tphakala/birdnet-go/blob/main/doc/wiki/guide.md#sound-level-monitoring).
 This is crucial for understanding the *acoustic context* of the environment, which helps in filtering unwanted noise and provides invaluable sounscape data for researchers.

-The system registers sound levels in [**1/3 octave bands**](https://www.engineeringtoolbox.com/octave-bands-frequency-limits-d_1602.html), providing a detailed frequency breakdown of the soundscape.
-This data is recorded as frequently as every ten seconds, offering continuous, advanced audio monitoring that gives a far richer picture of the overall soundscape than just a list of bird names.
+The system registers sound levels in [**1/3 octave bands**](https://www.engineeringtoolbox.com/octave-bands-frequency-limits-d_1602.html), following the ISO 266 standard, providing a detailed frequency breakdown of the soundscape.
+This data can be useful to [calculate the Noise Criterion (NC) - level](https://www.engineeringtoolbox.com/nc-noise-criterion-d_725.html).
+The data is recorded as frequently as every ten seconds, offering continuous, advanced audio monitoring that gives a far richer picture of the overall soundscape than just a list of bird names.

 ![BirdNET-GO_Audio_setting](/images/birdnetgo/BirdNET-GO_Audio_setting.jpg)

-Notice I selected to get data each 30 seconds.
+Notice I selected to get data each 30 seconds and not each 10 as default.

 ### The Data Challenge: Optimizing for a Home Server